centrica-engineering/nucleus-docs/docs/components/ns-form.md

 > The form component is used to collect customer input and provide personal experience to customer based on their needs.

 The `ns-form` component mimics the native form element features.
-It's main purpose is to collect customer input and validate the input before sending them to processing.
+It's main purpose is to allow customers to provide data and validate the data before sending them to processing.

 ## Best practises